Kendall College Consumer Information Summary Listing

 Kendall College follows the guidelines of the Americans with Disabilities Act (ADA) and provides reasonable accommodations to individuals who provide appropriate documentation of disabilities.
 If you are interested in applying to Kendall College, and require accommodation during the admissions process, an enrollment advisor will be happy to facilitate your ability to speak with Kendall’s Disability Officer to discuss your specific needs.

-For information regarding services, accommodations, academic adjustments and modifications on the basis of disability, please contact the Academic Success Center at 312.752.2376 or via e-mail at firstname.lastname@example.org.
+For information regarding services, accommodations, academic adjustments and modifications on the basis of disability, please contact the Academic Advising department at 312.752.2036 or via e-mail at firstname.lastname@example.org.
 All inquiries are confidential.

-Illinois State Law requires School of Education Teacher Certification Candidates to have a current TB clearance prior to Clinical Practice/Student Teaching.
+Illinois State Law requires School of Education Teacher Licensure Candidates to have a current Tuberculosis (TB) clearance prior to Clinical Practice/Student Teaching.
 Candidates will be required to obtain and submit an updated TB clearance after applying for Clinical Practice if a TB clearance has not been administered within one year of the first Clinical Practice experience.
-School of Education students are encouraged to gather immunization records and a tuberculosis (TB) clearance as they may be required to show proof of that health information to the school/child care center in which they complete fieldwork.
+In some cases, Illinois schools districts may require a more recent TB clearance administered within 30-90 days of the first Clinical Practice experience.
+School of Education students are encouraged to gather immunization records and a tuberculosis (TB) clearance as they may be required to show proof of that health information to the school/child care center in which they complete field experience hours for coursework.
 Immunization and TB clearance records do not need to be submitted to the School of Education.

 Copyright Infringement and Illegal Downloads

 The National Mail Voter Registration Form is the one document that allows you to register to vote from anywhere in the United States.
-Visit http://www.eac.gov/voter_resources/register_to_vote.aspx for the form and additional information.
+Visit here for the form and additional information.

 Required Notice to Students Concerning Penalties for Drug Violations